socketry/utopia/plan.md

-# Utopia v3 Protocol HTTP Application Design
+# Utopia v3 Protocol HTTP Application Design.

-## Direction
+## Direction.

 Utopia v3 should move the core application interface from Rack to `protocol-http`.
 Rack support can remain available through an adapter, but it should no longer be the